tigran10/templates/observe.md

 Now, when you know why it’s complex, let’s talk tools.

-You might have heard from techie-jargon people: "Let’s use Prometheus", or "ELK stack", or "Datadog".
+You might have heard from techie-jargon people: "Let’s use `Prometheus`", or `ELK stack`, or `Datadog`.
 And of course, all those tools can be useful.

 However, they will **not** be useful if you think it’s a matter of using the tool.
 As you will get very basic dashboards and UIs, with information inside that does not make any sense.

 In reality, all those tools assume extra engineering.
 In large corps, you will always meet lots of people talking tools as solutions.
 That’s exactly what we don’t want.

 We need to make sure problems are articulated as engineering problems.
-And solutions are engineered — not installed.
-Big difference there.
+And solutions are engineered — not installed. **BIG** difference there.

 Now let’s go back to all these tools and see what they have in common.